 Keep them out of the sun

-Under six months, babies’ skin contains too little melanin to give any protection from the sun so they shouldn’t be exposed at all.
-When they are in the pram, attach a clip-on parasol or sunshade.
-Don’t cover the pram with a blanket, towel or even a trusty muslin because your baby can overheat this way.
+Under six months, all babies’ skin, regardless of their ethnicity, contains too little melanin to give any protection from the sun so they shouldn’t be exposed at all (NHS, 2021).
+When they are in the pram, attach a clip-on parasol or sunshade so that they have good ventilation.
+Never cover the pram with a blanket or towel which can make the space very hot.
+Modern prams or pushchairs often have good ventilation, so read the manufacturer's instructions on how to keep your baby safe.

 Read more sun safety tips here.